t0yosi/blog_api_django_graphql/README.md

         python manage.py migrate

     Create a Superuser (optional)

     ```sh```

         python manage.py createsuperuser

     Run the Development Server

     ```sh```

         python manage.py runserver

     Access the Application

         Open your browser and navigate to http://127.0.0.1:8000/ to see the application in action.

+        Open your browser and navigate to http://127.0.0.1:8000/graphql/ to use the graphql playground.

 7. ***Running Tests***